 It’s chaired by Jane Hutt AM and is made up of representatives of voluntary sector networks working across 25 areas of sector activity along with Ruth Marks, Chief Executive of WCVA.

 The main purpose of the TSPC is to make sure that the principles set out in the Third Sector Scheme are put into practice.
 It also provides an opportunity for the sector to raise issues of interest or concern.

-Elections to the TSPC take place every two years.
+Elections to the TSPC take place every five years.
 Current members and the networks they represent are: